eyulf/alexgardner.id.au/_posts/2022-01-22-home-lab-refresh-kubernetes-install.md

 ## Kubernetes

 There is now a Kubernetes cluster with 3 controller nodes and 3 worker nodes.
 This is confirmed by going onto one of the controller nodes and running `kubectl get nodes`.
-Note that the status is showing as `NotReady`, this is because no CNI provider has been set up yet to provide .
+Note that the status is showing as `NotReady`, this is because no CNI provider has been set up yet to provide pod connectivity.

 ```
 adminuser@k8s-controller-02:~$ sudo kubectl get nodes